coderguy1777/InstaPhysics/README.md

 # iPhysics
-An App Meant to help Idiots do Physics Quick when in a hurry.
+An app meant to help with physics.